SmithWillSuffice/ohanga-pai/content/blog/11_surplus_value.md

-If I was really desperate to goof off, and was bored of physics or philosophy of consciousness, I might try one time picking up Jonas Ceika's book "How to Philosophize with a Hammer and Sickle" because it'd like to get a postmodernists perspective on Marx and Nietzche.
+If I was really desperate to goof off, and was bored of physics or philosophy of consciousness, I might try one time picking up Jonas Ceika's book "How to Philosophize with a Hammer and Sickle" because I'd like to get a postmodernists perspective on Marx and Nietzche.

 Nietzche fascinates me a little bit because he was a crap philosopher, but highly